alexrogermoya/lsds-2025-48-t2-p202/projects/1-hdfs/README.md

 > Answer each question briefly (at most, 2 sentences per question).

 **[1 mark] What is the difference between a server and a service?**
+A server is the hardware that hosts and processes requests, and a service is the functionality or application running on the server.

 **[1 mark] What is the difference between horizontal and vertical scaling?**
+Horizontal scaling adds more servers, while vertical scaling upgrades the resources of an existing server.

 **[1 mark] What does availability mean?**
+Availability refers to the percentage of time a system or service is operational and accessible to users.

 **[1 mark] What does durability mean?**
+Durability refers to the ability of a system to reliably store and preserve data over time without loss or corruption.

 **[1 mark] To improve the availability of a service, would you recommend vertical or horizontal scaling?**
+Horizontal scaling, as it reduces the risk of a single point of failure by distributing the load across multiple servers.

 ---